ERA-Projects/reinforcements-spell/readme.md

 - Daily usage limit applies per hero

 ## Installation
-1. Extract the mod files to your Heroes III ERA installation directory
+1. Download via Mod Browser or Extract the mod files to your Heroes III ERA/Mods/ installation directory
 2. Enable the mod in the Mod Manager
 3. Start a new game to use the spell